efabless/openlane2/docs/source/usage/caravel/index.md

     "DEFAULT_CORNER": "max_tt_025C_1v80",
 ```

-4. Most importantly, it is recommended to use a specific constraint file to your
+4. Most importantly, it is recommended to use a specific constraint file for your
    design using {var}`OpenROAD.CheckSDCFiles::PNR_SDC_FILE` and
    {var}`OpenROAD.CheckSDCFiles::SIGNOFF_SDC_FILE`